The Hong Kong Polytechnic University

 Services for Students with Special Educational Needs

-PolyU provides a wide range of services and facilities for students with disability/special educational needs.
-Once admitted, students with disability/special educational needs are advised to contact the Student Resources and Support Section (SRSS) of Student Affairs Office (2766 6800) or their academic departments to discuss their needs so that tailor-made services can be arranged.
+PolyU provides a wide range of services and facilities for students with special educational needs.
+Once admitted, students with special educational needs are advised to contact the Student Affairs Office (2766 6800) to discuss their needs so that tailor-made services can be arranged.

 Click here for more information.